Elections Canada climate advertising guidelines puts chill on green groups' advocacy

 The watchdog strictly regulates advertising during campaign periods, and one small right-wing party running in the October election - the People's Party of Canada (PPC) - denies climate change is man-made.

-Because of this position, the issue would be considered as affiliated with a party or candidate, making advertising that takes a stance on it forbidden under the Canada Elections Act.
+Because of this position, the issue would be considered as affiliated with a party or candidate, making advertising over C$500 that takes a stance on it forbidden unless groups register as a third party.

 The guidelines have been in place for 20 years, but never enforced on the issue of climate change because Elections Canada has not received any complaints that triggered an investigation and penalties.